gilmore-lab/gilmore-lab.github.io-src/content/pages/lab-meetings.md

 For the Fall 2016 Semester, our meeting will be at **8:00 am** on **Tuesdays** in room **444 Moore**.

+## Lab Meeting Dates
+September 13
+September 27
+October 11
+October 25
+November 15
+November 29
+December 6

 ## Lab Journal Club

-Twice a month at Lab Meetings we will discuss a paper related to research in the lab or of interest to the student who is presenting the paper.
+At Lab Meetings we will discuss a paper related to research in the lab.
 Please read the article and be prepared to discuss it.

 ## Lab Meeting Minutes

 - 2016-08-30
-	+ Attending -
+	+ Attending - Rick, Andrea, Daved, Michael O., Sam, Shivani, Michelle, Katie, Auburn, Alyssa, Hifzah
 	+ Agenda
-		*
+		* Overview of lab meetings and projects for the semester.
 		* Required Training: Complete by 9/15/2016
 		  Send all Certificates of Completion to the lab gmail account
 			- [Clery Act Training](http://lrn.psu.edu/)